 The antenna you purchase impacts how and where you’ll install it.
 For example, when it comes to outdoor antennas, you’ll have to choose between an omnidirectional and a directional antenna.
 A directional antenna must point towards the nearest network tower to function properly.
 An Omnidirectional antenna is best suited for buildings in the city with strong outside signal or in rural areas with no direct line of sight to the tower.

 Moreover, the many indoor antennas will impact how the signal gets disbursed.
 Dome antenna usually works best for small offices and apartments and broadcast a signal 360-degrees.
 In comparison, panel antennas work best in narrow areas and typically have more gain.

 After reading through these tips and tricks for installing your cell signal booster, you may find yourself wondering, “Where can I buy a booster kit?”
-SureCall Canada cell phone signal boosters boost apartments, cottages, commercial buildings, and vehicle use so they’re compatible with every Canadian network.
+SureCall Canada cell phone signal boosters boost apartments, cottages, commercial buildings, and and vehicle use so they’re compatible with every Canadian network.
 All users can get the boost they need.
 It’s time to enhance your call quality and data usage.